Why The World Needs Anthropologists positions itself at the intersection of a cutting-edge academic conference and a rocking innovation event.

-You will enjoy an immersive experience with our plenary session, meet new people in the City Hotspot area, improve your skills at thematic workshops and have an opportunity to share your ideas & work with the audience at Perspectives: Powered by PechaKucha.
-In addition to that, you can participate at the meeting of European network of practicing anthropologists.
+You will enjoy an immersive experience with our plenary session, meet new people in the City Hotspot area, improve your skills at thematic workshops and have an opportunity to share your ideas & work with the audience at case study presentations.
+In addition to that, you can participate at the meeting of European network of practising anthropologists.
 Beware!
 The late-night socializing might change your life forever.

 We will bring together hands and minds that build our cities with a view to inspire and incite action, foster fruitful collaborations and exchange ideas and practices towards participating actively in the cities we live, build and work in.